Goal-Driven Reward by Video Diffusion Models for Reinforcement Learning: Method

 We optimize forward-backward representation to enable accurate approximation of long-term state occupancy as detailed in \eqref{eq:low_rank_app}, which minimizes Bellman residual $\mathcal{L}(F,B)$ as follows:

 where $\bar{F}$ and $\bar{B}$ are target networks updated via a slow-moving average to stabilize training, $z$ is sampled from \ti{Gaussian} distribution for exploration.
 The constant term is independent of all learnable parameters.
-More details of forward-backward representation can be found in Supplementary Material.
+More details of forward-backward representation can be found in \appref{sec:fb_details}.

 Once we learned \FB{} representations, we can define frame-level \FB{} reward as follows:

 Here, we use $z = \psi(I^*)$ as both the goal embedding for the forward network and the target for computing the reward, keeping consistency with our training objective.
 This reward quantifies how likely the agent can reach the goal state $I^*$ from the current state-action pair $(s, a)$.
 As visualized in \figref{fig:fb_example}, we encourage the agent to take actions that are more likely to reach the goal representation.